opensearch-project/project-website/_posts/2024-12-04-enable-pluggable-storage-in-opensearch-vectordb.md

 ## Next steps

-In version 2.18, we introduced the ability to enable vector search queries using Lucene's **Directory** and **IndexInput** classes.
+In version 2.18, we introduced the ability to use vector search queries with Lucene's **Directory** and **IndexInput** classes.
 Looking ahead, version 2.19 will expand this functionality to the native index creation process.
 Specifically, the k-NN plugin will begin using the **IndexOutput** class to write graph files directly to segments.
 For more information, see [this GitHub issue](https://github.com/opensearch-project/k-NN/issues/2033).

 Additionally, the k-NN plugin now having the ability to stream vector data structure files presents an opportunity for partial loading of these files.
 This enhancement will reduce memory pressure on the cluster and deliver better price-performance, especially under high-stress conditions.
 For more information, see [this GitHub issue](https://github.com/opensearch-project/k-NN/issues/1693).